88-degrees/Book-of-Changes/e5bd92e5a6b9guimei.md

 4. The fourth NINE, undivided, shows the younger sister who is to be married off protracting the time.
 She may be late in being married, but the time will come.

-5. The fifth SIX, divided, reminds us of the marrying of the younger sister of (king) Tî-yî, when the sleeves of her the princess were not equal to those of the (still) younger sister who accompanied her in an inferior capacity.
+5. The fifth SIX, divided, reminds us of the marrying of the younger sister of (king) Dì-Yǐ, when the sleeves of her the princess were not equal to those of the (still) younger sister who accompanied her in an inferior capacity.
 (The case suggests the thought of) the moon almost full.
 There will be good fortune.

 6. The sixth SIX, divided, shows the young lady bearing the basket, but without anything in it, and the gentleman slaughtering the sheep, but without blood flowing from it.
 There will be no advantage in any way.